 Now draw a segment divided into 12 parts.
 Mark on it the fraction , the remaining five parts go to the number 10:

 Knowing that 5/12 of a number make up the number 10, we can find the whole number:

 10 : 5 × 12 = 2 × 12 = 24

 We have found the whole number - it is 24.

 This problem can be solved without using pictures.
 To do this, first add a third and a quarter.
-Then subtract the result of adding a third and a quarter from the unit that plays the role of an unknown number.
+Then subtract the result of adding one-third and one-quarter from one, which we have an unknown number.
 Then use the resulting fraction to determine the whole number:

 Task 17.
 The family consists of 5 people.
 Mom and Dad earn $200,000 a year.
 The budget is budgeted as follows: for food, for utilities, for Internet, mobile, entertainment and TV, for medical expenses, for charity, for home rent, for the piggy bank.
 How much money is allocated for food, utilities, Internet and TV, medical expenses, charity, home rent, and piggy bank?

 200 : 40 × 7 = 35 K (for food)